-In another meeting with Eddard after King Robert's death, Lord Baelish says that there is small love lost between Renly Baratheon and the Lannisters, naming Lady Tanda in this context as a possible supporter for a coup.
+In another meeting with Eddard after King Robert I's death, Lord Baelish says that there is small love lost between Lord Renly Baratheon and the Lannisters, naming Lady Tanda in this context as a possible supporter for a coup.

 A Clash of Kings

 Lady Tanda is one of the remaining courtiers after the beginning of hostilities with the North.
-She attends the Tourney for King Joffrey's 13th Name Day with her two daughters, Falyse and Lollys.
+She attends the tourney for King Joffrey I's thirteenth name day with her two daughters, Falyse and Lollys.
 She cheers Prince Tommen on as he rides against a child-sized leather warrior stuffed with straw.

-Varys informs Tyrion Lannister about a small supper held by her the night before and hands him the guest list for inspection, also mentioning that, when Lord Gyles Rosby raised to lift the cup to the King, Ser Balon Swann remarked mockingly that they'll need three cups for that, making many guests laugh.
-Tyrion dismisses this incidence as insignificant.
+Varys informs Tyrion Lannister about a small supper held by her the night before and hands him the guest list for inspection, also mentioning that, when Lord Gyles Rosby raised to lift the cup to the king, Ser Balon Swann remarked mockingly that they'll need three cups for that, making many guests laugh.
+Tyrion dismisses this incident as insignificant.

 As supplies are getting short in King's Landing during the War of the Five Kings, Lady Tanda's and Lord Gyles' lands provide half of the food still arriving as they lie close to the city to the north and are still untouched by war.

 She and Lollys are part of the procession to see Princess Myrcella off to Dorne.
 When the mob goes mad in the streets of King's Landing, she is saved by Ser Horas Redwyne, but her daughter is not as lucky and left behind.
-Lady Tanda is half crazed about her fate when those who escaped reach the Red Keep and she begs the King's men to locate her daughter.
-It turns out that Lollys has survived, but became victim of a gang rape behind a tanner's shop in which 50 men participated.
+Lady Tanda is half-crazed about her fate when those who escaped reach the Red Keep and she begs the king's men to locate her daughter.
+It turns out that Lollys has survived, but became a victim of a gang rape behind a tanner's shop in which fifty men participated.

-Together with her daughters, she attends the presentation of heroes and captives in the throne room after Joffrey's forces have won the battle, and Sansa Stark notices that in their matching gowns of turquoise silk and vair even Lady Tanda and her daughters look pretty.
+Together with her daughters, she attends the presentation of heroes and captives in the throne room after King Joffrey I's forces have won the battle, and Sansa Stark notices that in their matching gowns of turquoise silk and vair even Lady Tanda and her daughters look pretty.